virgili0/Virgilio/Topics/statistics-fundamentals.md

 That's all!

-With the above suggested course you should be equipped with most of the statistics knowledge you need to start working on simple Data Science projects.
+With the above-suggested courses, you should be equipped with most of the statistics knowledge you need to start working on simple Data Science projects.

 The next guide will focus on learning the **Python programming language**, the real tool that will allow you to put into practice the knowledge you've gained with your hard study.